studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 The mockingbirds saw Ella.

 “Uh-oh,” they said.
-They glanced nervously at each other and flew away fast.
+They glanced nervously at each other and quickly flew away.

 “Wait!” called the mourning dove.
 “Can you get us a pigeon?
 We need a pigeon.”

 “We don’t need—” began Ella, then reared back her head.
 “Gah!” she said.
 “What are you doing?”

 A pigeon pulled his face back from hers.
-His red-ringed eyes were round and wild.
+His red-ringed eyes bulged round and wild.

 “I am a pigeon,” he said.